 How much compensation will you receive?

-Then it’s simply a case of calling our freephone helpline on 0800 689 0500 (or 0333 500 0993 from a mobile) to get advice from our expert advisors.
+Then it’s simply a case of calling our freephone helpline on 0800 689 5659 to get advice from our expert advisors.
 All advice is offered in confidence and there’s no obligation to proceed with a claim at any point.
-You’ll also be pleased to hear that there are no upfront fees to pay as our lawyers work on a 100% no-win, no-fee* basis.
+You’ll also be pleased to hear that there are no upfront fees to pay as our lawyers work on a no win no fee basis.